aftrmarket/aftr-contracts/README.md

         [addr: string]: number,
     },
     owner: string,                                // Wallet of owner of vehicle
-    ownership: 'single' | 'dao',                    // Owned by a single wallet or a DAO
+    ownership: 'single' | 'multi',                   // Owned by a single wallet or multiple owners
     votingSystem: 'equal' | 'weighted',             // Member votes count equally or weighted based on token balance
     status: 'stopped' | 'started' | 'expired',      // Vehicle status can be stopped, started, or expired (lock period has expired without being renewed) - CURRENTLY NOT USED
     vault: {                                        // Locked member tokens